 I think not.

 I find with each little whisper, my faith grows stronger.
-It seems to happen more and more as I start to pay attention, turning off the TV, shutting out the noise of every day and just listening.
-Paying attention to those gut feelings and following through with the "I should's.
-And then looking back at those times when I wish I had listened because those "I should's" became "I should have's".
+It seems to happen more and more as I start to pay attention, and listen to that Power of a Whisper and turning off the TV, shutting out the noise of every day and just listening.
+Paying attention to those gut feelings and following through with the “I should’s.
+And then looking back at those times when I wish I had listened because those “I should’s” became “I should have’s”.

 The power of a whisper amazes me.